South Fork American - Super Full River 1 Day Trip

 Meet at River Park Resort in Lotus, CA - 9:00AM

-- 9:30AM - Once all guests have arrived we will depart for a 30 minute van ride to the Upper Chili Bar put-in.
-Please make sure you have eaten breakfast and are in your river attire before you check-in.
+- 9:00AM - Check in for your trip.
+After check-in, we will depart for a 30 minute shuttle ride to the Upper Chili Bar put-in.
+Please make sure you have eaten breakfast and dressed in your river attire before you check-in.

-- 10:00AM - After we arrive to put-in, your group will be given an orientation by our trip leader.
+- 9:30AM - After we arrive to put-in, your group will be given an orientation by our trip leader.
 Safety techniques and helpful hints are the main topics to be discussed.
-After the "safety talk" we will suit you up with your pfds (personal flotation devices), and will hand out a paddle to each participant
+After the safety talk, we will suit you up with your pfds (personal flotation devices) and will hand out a paddle and helmet to each participant.

 - 10:30AM - Rafts will launch.
 The action starts right away as we disappear around the bend and into several class 3 rapids.
 "Meatgrinder Rapid" is the longest class 3 rapid on the South Fork.

 - 5:00 PM - Takeout at Folsom Lake.
 Our shuttle bus will be waiting with a cooler full of cold refreshments when we arrive.
-After the gear is loaded we'll board the van for a 30 minute ride back to your car at River Park Resort.
+After the gear is loaded, we'll board the shuttle for a 30 minute ride back to your car at River Park Resort.

 - 5:30 PM - We arrive back to Lotus.
-You may view your photos of your trip and your journey down the fabulous South Fork of the American River!
+You may view your photos and video of your trip and your journey down the fabulous South Fork of the American River!

 Driving Directions to River Park Resort: Our meeting place for all South Fork American River trips.